vivekpatel99/football-players-tracking-yolo/README.md

 3. **Set up Environment Variables:**

-   - Create a `.env` file in the project root directory.
+   - Create a `.env` file in the project root directorusing SW development best practices (OOP)y.
    - Add your Roboflow API key.
 This is needed if you plan to download datasets directly via Roboflow scripts (if applicable).

    ```dotenv